-The area is well known for its food and wine with duck, foie gras, plums and walnuts appearing in various forms on many local restaurant menus.
+The area is well known for its food and wine, with duck, foie gras, plums and walnuts appearing in various forms on many local restaurant menus.
 Within ½ hour drive you will find the wine areas of Bergerac, Pecharmant and Monbazillac where there are numerous Chateaux / Domaines you can visit for wine tasting at your leisure.
 During the summer many of these hold ‘open days’ with walks and talks.
-The world famous wine area of St.Emillion is only 1½ hours away
+The world famous wine area of St.Emillion is just over an hour away.

 Bergerac, a large town on the north bank of the river Dordogne, is less than 1/2 hour away, has at its heart the “Old Town” which has some lovely streets to explore and a variety of boutique type shops.